Commission guide

 How the NAR settlement changed Arizona

 The NAR settlement took effect in August 2024, and the Arizona Department of Real Estate updated its regulations to require buyer representation agreements specifying compensation before property showings.
-Arizona's average total commission dropped from approximately 5.72% pre-settlement to 5.48%, a 0.24 percentage point decline driven primarily by buyer agent rate compression.
+Arizona's average total commission declined from approximately 5.92% pre-settlement to 5.82%, a modest decline in line with the national average 0.10 percentage point drop, driven primarily by buyer agent rate compression.
 Phoenix has seen the most adjustment given its large transaction volume and competitive agent market.
 Arizona is an escrow-company closing state (no attorney required), and the listing agent plays a key role in coordinating inspections, appraisals, and the post-settlement buyer agent compensation negotiations.
 About 37% of sellers nationally now negotiate commission post-settlement, and Arizona's competitive Phoenix market is tracking at or above that rate.

 Before NAR settlement